This post is by Avery Walts of SkuVault.

 Another benefit of multichannel management systems, besides synchronization, is that they greatly reduce out-of-stocks which can improve search ranking and visibility on the marketplaces.

-According to a study conducted by Supply Chain Quarterly published in June 2016, the manufacturer/producer category make up 33 percent of warehouse types expected to become more prevalent in the future.
+According to a study conducted by Supply Chain Quarterly, the manufacturer/producer category make up 33 percent of warehouse types expected to become more prevalent in the future.
 Retailers followed close behind with 24 percent and wholesalers at 20 percent.
 The results point toward the current wave of new fulfillment warehouses driven by ecommerce and SKU growth.

 So what does this all mean?
 The demand for warehouse growth is booming.
 That means more employees, more guidelines to set, and more room for mistakes – but also more room for improvement.
 Business is booming for ecommerce sellers, but rising consumer expectations will continue to put pressure on fulfillment accuracy and the need to reduce human error.
 So buckle up, people.

-This post was by Avery Walts, a Marketing Copywriter for inventory and warehouse management software provider SkuVault.
-Avery covers the latest updates and happenings in the ecommerce world.
+This post was by Avery Walts, Partner Marketing Manager for inventory and warehouse management software provider SkuVault.

 Photo credit: nSeika